ManageIQ/httpd_configmap_generator/README.md

 #### If running without OCI systemd hooks (Minishift)

-The miq-httpd-authconfig service account must be added to the miq-sysadmin SCC before the Httpd Auth Config pod can run.
+The httpd-configmap-generator service account must be added to the miq-sysadmin SCC before the Httpd Auth Config pod can run.

 ##### As Admin

 ```
-$ oc adm policy add-scc-to-user miq-sysadmin system:serviceaccount:<your-namespace>:miq-httpd-authconfig
+$ oc adm policy add-scc-to-user miq-sysadmin system:serviceaccount:<your-namespace>:httpd-configmap-generator
 ```

-Verify that the miq-httpd-authconfig service account is now included in the miq-sysadmin SCC:
+Verify that the httpd-configmap-generator service account is now included in the miq-sysadmin SCC:

 ```
 $ oc describe scc miq-sysadmin | grep Users
-Users:        system:serviceaccount:<your-namespace>:miq-httpd-authconfig
+Users:        system:serviceaccount:<your-namespace>:httpd-configmap-generator
 ```

 #### If running  with OCI systemd hooks